 To Wrap Up

-As cryptocurrency continues to gain in popularity, it's important to include it in your estate plan and your Will.
-In addition to writing a Will, there are several steps you can take to engage in effective financial planning- helping to ensure that your estate is managed efficiently, and that your loved ones are taken care of.
+As cryptocurrency continues to gain in popularity, it's important to include it in your Will.
+In addition to this, there are several steps you can take to engage in effective financial planning with digital assets in mind- helping to ensure that your estate is managed efficiently, and that your loved ones are taken care of.

 Write your Will today

 Safewill provides expert, affordable and flexible services for all your end of life needs.
-From writing your Will to seeking guidance from a funeral director, our team of compassionate experts are here to help at your time of need.
+From writing your Will with digital assets in mind, to seeking guidance from a funeral director or appointing an executor- our team of compassionate experts are here to help at your time of need.

 We help keep the cost low without cutting corners, and can provide expert estate or cremation support around the time of funerals.